cole-brokamp/addr/README.md

 <!-- badges: end -->

-Addresses that were not validated at the time of collection are often heterogenously formatted, making them difficult to compare or link to other sets of addresses.
-The goal of addr is to clean, parse, and standardize messy, real-world addresses in R to use for further linkage and lookup.
+Addresses that were not validated at the time of collection are often heterogenously formatted, making them difficult to directly compare.
+The goal of addr is to clean, parse, standardize, and match messy, real-world addresses in R to use for data linkages.

 ## Installation